liprin1129/DataAnalyst/HomeWork/3. Data Wrangling/writeup.md

 #### 1.2.
 Attributes types

-So I checked the type of attribtues consisted of those elements.
+So I checked the type of attribtues of those elements.

 	```Python
 	< node >